John-S-Reddick/resume-reference/CIS4930 Novel User Interfaces/Project 1/readme.md

             capabilities of C# with WPF, Python with TK, Java with Swing, or HTML/JS/CSS.
 No choice is inherently better than others.
         <li>
-            Please see
+            Dr. Pittman reccomends
             https://www.eecs.ucf.edu/isuelab/demo/stochastic-resampling/ or
             https://depts.washington.edu/acelab/proj/dollar/index.html for examples of similar canvas
-            implementations which you can work from.
-Reach out to the instructor if more examples are needed.
+            implementations, or ask Dr. Pittman if more examples are needed.
         </li>
     </ol>
 </li>